The Rules of the British Go Championships are the definitive reference.

 For those of you who do not have time to read all of the rules and just want to know how to win, here is a brief summary:

 To start with, if you want to be British Go Champion, you have to be "British".
-We take that to mean that either you are eligible to hold a British passport, or that you have lived in this country for five years.
-Then, since the BGA goes to the effort of running the Championship and we would like something in return, all competitors have to be paid-up members of the BGA.
+We take that to mean that either you are eligible to hold a British passport, or that you will have lived in this country for five years.
+Then, since the British Go Association goes to the effort of running the Championship, all competitors have to be paid-up members of the Association.

 Once you have dealt with these requirements you will have to play some Go.
 In fact you need to plan ahead a little bit because to win next year's Championship you must qualify this (calendar) year.
 You can qualify from any of the many tournaments that take place around Europe each year (provided that they are rated on the European rating system).
 All you need is to play the entire event (that is not to drop out early or just ghost the odd round) and end the event with 1900 or higher.
 Please note that deliberately entering an event at too high a grade just to get a 1900 rating will not be tolerated.